mttaggart/gitclass/README.md

 ### Creating a classroom

-    gitclass init name-of-class
+    gitclass init

-A new directory with your class name now exists.
-If `name-of-class` is omitted, a the current directory will be used as the container for the class.
-You will be prompted for some information about the class, like a name, description, and master repository for the teacher's code.
+This begins the process of creating a class.
+You'll be asking for a name, description, and master repository for the class.
+The name and description will be saved in `class.json`, and the master repo will be cloned within the current folder.

 ### Adding students

-    gitclass add-student
+    gitclass add

 This will prompt for `name` and `repo` for the student, then clone the given repo into a folder of the name provided.